vxtan27/w64dbg/README.md

         </b>
     </summary>

-Breakpoints are a critical debugging technique, allowing you to pause execution at specific points in your code.
-On Windows, use the `DebugBreak()` API to trigger breakpoints.
+Breakpoints are a critical debugging technique that allows you to pause execution at specific points in your code.
+To trigger breakpoints on Windows, use the `DebugBreak()` API.

 See [__this__](https://learn.microsoft.com/visualstudio/debugger/using-breakpoints) for more information.